Dali and Li Jiang

 I followed my instinct and flew to Kunming city in transit to Lijiang, only 45 minutes away by plane.
 Lijiang is situated in the southern tip of the Ginghai-Tibet highland and the northern tip of the Yunnan-Guizhou plateau.
 This ancient city which dates back to the Tang dynasty period (618-906 AD) was endorsed by UNESCO as a "world" cultural heritage site in 1997.The magic of this place is that it brings us back in time owing to its architecture and the surroundings.

-Yu Long mountains (mountain of the jade dragon) looms 5596 metres high.
-Known as the mountain of love with its nearby lake Lugu, a fairy tale like land, inhabited by the Moso People who live on the banks of the lake.
+Yu Long mountains 'mountain of the jade dragon' looms 5596 meters high.
+Known as the mountain of love with its nearby lake Lugu, a fairy tale like land is inhabited by the Moso People who live on the banks of the lake.
 These ethnic groups are still practising "visiting marriage" a custom of this maternal society in China.
-Males visit their lovers to spend the nigh and females never leave their homes.
+Males visit their lovers to spend the night and females never leave their homes.
 This maternal society has a lust for love and profound promiscuous feelings.

-When I got to Lijiang I walked around with my little bag of clothing until a charming inn caught my attention.
+When I got to Lijiang I walked around with my little bag of clothing till I stumbled on a charming inn.
 This little inn was converted from an old Chinese complex residence.
-Despite being centrally located it was really serene and peaceful with three complexes enclosing a courtyard that was filled with cymbidium orchids which seemed to be indigenous since they were abundant over the entire town.
+Despite being centrally located it was really serene and peaceful with three complexes enclosing a courtyard that was filled with cymbidium orchids which seemed to be indigenous since they were abundant in the entire town.
 Contrary to its traditional setting this inn provided very modern amenities which made it so comfortable.
 It came with a price tag of only US$30 a night.

 Only a stone's throw away, were beautiful tea houses, restaurant, bars, internet cafes, souvenir shops and willow tree-lined crystal clear canals.
 I walked further up the canal to have a good look at an old flour mill that was operated by the gushing water which flowed to the canals from the nearby mountains.
-Cheerful women who were washing their clothing in the canal were chatting away doing their chores side by side with little children who were trying to catch fish with their bare hands.
-The water was really crystal clear since dumping of rubbish was strictly forbidden.
-I could see and feel the transformation of the Tang dynasty mood to a busy Disneyland as the morning hours passed by.
-Tour guides with their flags together with endless groups of mainland Chinese tourists marched by busy people who were up and about doing their routine work.
-I was told that this period was their" low" season!!
-Without fussing around too much I felt very blessed to be among the natives who made their living entirely from tourism.
+Cheerful women who were washing their clothing in the canal chatted away along side little children who were trying to catch fish with their tiny bare hands.
+The water was really crystal clear because dumping of rubbish was strictly forbidden.
+I could see and feel the mood of the Tang dynasty ambient transforming to a busy Disneyland as the day went by.
+Endless tour guides and tourist from the other provinces of China marched by busy people who were up and about doing their routine chores in the morning.
+I was told that this time of the year was their 'low' season!
+Without fussing around too much about the crowd I still feel very happy being around the natives whose entire livelihood relied on tourism.

-I was quite disappointed at not finding my source for artefacts since this place was flooded with only souvenirs.
-My business trip has always been a pleasure too but it would be so nice to find both like we say, to kill two birds with one stone.
+I was quite disappointed for not finding my source for artifacts since this place was flooded with only souvenirs.
+My business trip has always been a pleasure but it would be so nice to acquire artifacts too.
+The saying goes; to kill two birds with one stone.

 Tourist who came here were mostly foreigner and they loved to dress up like hippies.
 The clothing they wore were sold in shops and they mostly come from Nepal and India.
 The guest houses and inns were replicas of those in the Himalayas.
-They were decorated mostly with symbols of the esoteric Buddhism of Tibet.
-Though they were cheap and clean ,they did not seem reliable.
+They were all decorated with symbols of the esoteric Buddhism of Tibet.
+Though they were cheap and clean, they did not seem reliable.

-Famous Yunnan hams were seen hanging from everybody's door frame to be aired dried along with the pollution, flies and dust.
-I would imagine that they were part of the process without which the hams would have less flavour.
-Similar to Parma ham but usually small bit and pieces are simmered with cabbage.
-I savoured this dish and would highly recommend it if you plan to visit Yunnan.
+Famous Yunnan hams were seen hanging from everybody's door frame to be aire dried in the polluted air amidst flies and dust.
+It is probably part of the process to improve the flavor of the hams.
+Yikes.
+Although it is very similar to Parma ham, they are cooked differently.
+The typical Yunnan ham dish comprised of tiny bits of ham simmered with cabbage.
+I have eaten this dish and I highly recommend it if you plan to visit Yunnan.

 In Dali luck was on my side.
 I found two dealers who were operating side by side each other.
 They had mostly Miao and Bai tribe silver ornaments.
 Some were authentic pieces while 90% were copies.
-I picked up pieces that I like, the silver of which was mellowed with human patina.
-My grumpy lady seller moaned about her best pieces being taken away as her profit margin would be better had she sold replicas as antiques.
+I carefully chose the pieces of silver jewelry that were mellowed with wear and tear.
+The grumpy lady owner complained about her best pieces being picked by me.
+She could make more profit if I also bought some replicas as antiques.

-A pair of earrings in my catalogue, which is shown in the picture above, depicts laughing Buddha.
+A pair of earrings in my catalogue, which is shown in the picture above, depicts a laughing Buddha.
 They came from a head cloth ornament.
-In the legendary tales, he is born a very handsome monk and has attracted most women who have gone to see him for wrong reasons.
-In order for him to avoid this obstacles to be on the right path to sainthood, he has deliberately made himself obese and undesirable by indulging in food.
-He is very popular and supposing brings prosperity and happiness despite his drastic transformation.
-A row of many laughing silver Buddha were originally stitched onto a head cloth ornament worn by brides of the Bai people in Kunming.
+In the legendary tales, he was born a very handsome monk and has attracted many women who have gone to see him for wrong reasons.
+In order for him to avoid this obstacles and to be on the right path to sainthood, he has deliberately made himself obese and undesirable by indulging in food.
+He is very popular and he brings prosperity and happiness despite his drastic transformation.
+Brides of the Bai people in Kunming donned a head cloth ornament decorated with a row of silver laughing Buddhas.